syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Tooltip.md

 ## Duration

 The `Duration` property is used to specify the duration time in milliseconds for which tooltip will be displayed.

-N> By default, the tooltip will be displayed for 1000 milliseconds.

 {% tabs %}